HanieFarokhi/Containerize-a-PHP-application/README.md

 ## 1. GitLab CI/CD Pipeline

-Create a `.gitlab-ci.yml` file in the root of your repo:
+Create a `.gitlab-ci.yml` file in the root of your repository:

 ```yaml
 stages: